Gift Guide: Wedding Save-The-Date How-To (Part 1)

 For this invite, I chose a Super White Double Mat with a Clear Stain on Maple Frame.
 A white mat with a neutral frame is a great choice to let the invite and colorful background paper pop.
 Want to recreate this look?
 You can find the maple frame here!

-Once you're frame arrives, its time to gather everything you'll need to put it all together.
-Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painters tape which is easy to remove without damaging the paper should I chose to remove the invite down the
+Once your frame arrives, it's time to gather everything you'll need to put it all together.
+Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painter's tape which is easy to remove without damaging the paper should I choose to remove the invite down the road).

 Add the back mat to the frame and secure the frame backing.

 You're all set!
 The perfect gift for your recently-wed friend or family member!
 A personal gift they will cherish forever!